Trekking Stories

 Peru's dry season runs from April to October, with June, July, and August being the driest months.
 These are also the busiest months.
 However, the trek is feasible year-round.

-Huaraz can only be reached by bus from the capital, Lima.
-The bus journey takes approximately 8 to 11 hours, but the buses are very comfortable, so it's definitely not a hardship.
+The organized tours depart from Huaraz.
+Huaraz can only be reached by bus from the capital Lima.
+This bus takes about 8 to 11 hours, but they are extremely comfortable buses, so certainly not a punishment.

 Key tips: